KevinRoozrokh/KevinRoozrokh/README.md

 ----

 #### Why You Should Hire Me
-My ideas have made my family, friends, and client's wealthy.
+My expertise makes companies wealthy.
 Very wealthy.
-Hiring me is a good idea. <br>
+Simple as that.<br>

 <!--
 **KevinRoozrokh/KevinRoozrokh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.